T-Mobile soars after carrier’s upbeat 2022 customer outlook

 T-Mobile soared as much as 9.5% in extended trading after the company, the No. 2 U.S. wireless carrier, projected 2022 subscriber growth that exceeded most analysts’ expectations.

-As part of its fourth-quarter report, T-Mobile said Wednesday it expects to add 5 million to 5.5 million new subscribers this year.
+As part of its fourth-quarter report, Bellevue-based T-Mobile US said Wednesday it expects to add 5 million to 5.5 million new subscribers this year.
 Analysts had forecast 5 million, according to the average of analysts surveyed by Bloomberg.

 The strong forecast buoyed investors who were bracing for an industry slowdown.
 T-Mobile typically projects conservatively and then beats its own targets.